sortileges/iw4mods/clantags/README.md

 For example, my name `[test]Sass` shows as shown in the gif image.

 The mod doesn't limit your clantag's length or characters.
-The only limitation you'll face is your entires name's length.
+The only limitation you'll face is your entire name's length.

-You need to integrate the scripts and .menu files to your own mod if you want this to work.
-This will not work online, unless the server's mod uses it too.
+You need to integrate the scripts and the .menu files in your own mod if you want it to work.
+Clantags will not work online, unless the server's mod uses this mod.
 I also didn't bother with playercard splashes, as I don't find it necessary (and maybe because I'm a little lazy too).

 > NOTE : I didn't test this mod in an online environment.
-I used it with friends on private matches without any issues, but we didn't test-proof it.
+I used it with friends during private matches without any issues, but we didn't proof-test it.
 Thus I can't guarantee this will work 100% of the time if you decide to host it, although it worked fine for us.